 Many people start with products they can buy without a prescription.
 Your doctor can help you choose the right product for you.
 One thing to keep in mind: Your insurance plan might cover some of these over-the-counter medicines.
 Check with your doctor and your health insurance company to see if you need a prescription to get the best deal.

 Some types of OTC products that you can take are:

 Fiber supplements.
 They absorb water to help form bulky stool to get your bowels going.
 Make sure to drink lots of water with fiber so it doesn't block you up instead.
 For some people, it may cause bloating and pain in your belly.
 Common choices include:

 - Wheat dextrin (Benefiber)

 Osmotics.
-These help your stool hold on to more fluid, so it's softer.
-They can throw off levels of electrolytes in your body.
+These help draw water into your large intestine, so your stool is softer.
+They can cause cramping diarrhea, and nausea.
 If you're an older adult or have heart or kidney failure, check with your doctor first.
-At the drug store, look for:
+At the drugstore, look for:

 - Magnesium citrate